 Loss Notifications.
-If at any time the aggregate Daily Loss or the Daily Loss in any Commodity Group or Portfolio is equal to or in excess of 50% of the respective VAR limit as approved by the Board of Directors, the Midwest Energy Hub, LLC Chief Risk Officer shall promptly communicate the occurrence to the Board of Directors of Midwest Energy Hub, LLC.
-If at any time the Daily Loss for all Commodity Groups in the aggregate is equal to or in excess of 75% of the respective VAR limit as approved by the Board of Directors, the Midwest Energy Hub, LLC Chief Risk Officer shall promptly communicate the occurrence to the Board of Directors of Midwest Energy Hub, LLC.
+If at any time the aggregate Daily Loss or the Daily Loss in any Commodity Group or Portfolio is equal to or in excess of 50% of the respective VAR limit as approved by the Board of Managers, the MEH Chief Risk Officer shall promptly communicate the occurrence to the Board of Managers of MEH any designees.
+If at any time the Daily Loss for all Commodity Groups in the aggregate is equal to or in excess of 75% of the respective VAR limit as approved by the Board of Managers, the MEH Chief Risk Officer shall promptly communicate the occurrence to the Board of Managers of MEH any designees.

-If at any time the Cumulative Loss in any Commodity Group is equal to or in excess of 75% of the respective VAR limit as approved by the Board of Directors, the Midwest Energy Hub, LLC Chief Risk Officer shall promptly communicate the occurrence to the Board of Directors of Midwest Energy Hub, LLC.
-If at any time the Cumulative Loss for all Commodity Groups in the aggregate is equal to or in excess of the respective VAR limit as approved by the Board of Directors, the Midwest Energy Hub, LLC Chief Risk Officer shall promptly communicate the occurrence to the Board of Directors of Midwest Energy Hub, LLC.
+If at any time the Cumulative Loss in any Commodity Group is equal to or in excess of 75% of the respective VAR limit as approved by the Board of Managers, the MEH Chief Risk Officer shall promptly communicate the occurrence to the Board of Managers of MEH and any designees.
+If at any time the Cumulative Loss for all Commodity Groups in the aggregate is equal to or in excess of the respective VAR limit as approved by the Board of Managers, the MEH Chief Risk Officer shall promptly communicate the occurrence to the Board of Managers of MEH and any designees.

 Operations and Controls

 Segregation of Duties.
-Midwest Energy Hub, LLC shall keep segregated from the business groups or individuals entering into Transactions each of the following activities: recording and aggregation of Transactions; preparation, issuance and verification of Midwest Energy Hub, LLC or third-party documentation; reporting of Positions and Commodity Group information; review of the reasonableness of prices and models, periodic validation of prices from independent market sources; monitoring of limits; physical and/or financial settlement of Transactions; reconciliation of accounts; and preparation of financial statements.
+MEH shall keep segregated from the business groups or individuals entering into Transactions each of the following activities: recording and aggregation of Transactions; preparation, issuance and verification of MEH or third-party documentation; reporting of Positions and Commodity Group information; review of the reasonableness of prices and models, periodic validation of prices from independent market sources; monitoring of limits; physical and/or financial settlement of Transactions; reconciliation of accounts; and preparation of financial statements.

 Position Reporting.
-Designated MWEH employee shall prepare and distribute a daily report (“Daily Position Report”) showing Commodity Group Net Open Position, profit or loss, potential exposure and any other parameters as may be required by the Board of Directors of Midwest Energy Hub, LLC.
+Designated MEH employee shall prepare and distribute a daily report (“Daily Position Report”) showing Commodity Group Net Open Position, profit or loss, potential exposure and any other parameters as may be required by the Board of Managers of MEH.
 The Daily Position Report will also report various limits compared to their respective actual amounts.
-The Board of Directors of Midwest Energy Hub, LLC shall designate individuals who are authorized to approve the Daily Position Report on behalf of Midwest Energy Hub, LLC.
-The Daily Position Report shall be distributed to the Directors of the Board, Chief Risk Officer and others as designated by the Board of Directors of Midwest Energy Hub, LLC .
+The Board of Managers of MEH shall designate individuals who are authorized to approve the Daily Position Report on behalf of MEH.
+The Daily Position Report shall be distributed to the Managers of the Board, Chief Risk Officer and others as designated by the Board of Managers of MEH .

 Transaction Approvals.
-Only those employees designated by the Midwest Energy Hub, LLC.
-Board of Directors or its designee will be authorized to enter into Transactions on behalf of Midwest Energy Hub, LLC.
-The designee must also approve and maintain a record of those employees responsible for the individual Commodity Groups as specified in Appendix I. All Transactions must be entered into in compliance with current or future policies, prevailing at the time transactions are contemplated, of the Structuring Group, Credit Group, Legal Department, Market Risk Group and other relevant groups.
+Only those employees designated by the MEH Board of Managers or its designee will be authorized to enter into Transactions on behalf of MEH.
+The designee must also approve and maintain a record of those employees responsible for the individual Commodity Groups as specified in Appendix I. All Transactions must be entered into in compliance with current or future policies, prevailing at the time transactions are contemplated, of the Structuring Group, Credit Group, Legal Department, Market Risk Group and other similar or relevant groups of MEH and each Member Parent Company.

 Calculation of the Net Open Position by Commodity Group.
 For purposes of monitoring the Net Open Position Limits, as specified in IIIA., all Positions within a Commodity Group shall be aggregated into a reference Benchmark Position assigned to each group.

 Risk Management Procedures.
-Individuals designated by the Board of Directors will periodically perform VaR analysis, curve validation, stress testing, scenario testing and other risk management procedures as necessary.
+Individuals designated by the MEH Board of Managers will periodically perform VaR analysis, curve validation, stress testing, scenario testing and other risk management procedures as necessary.

 Policy Amendment Authority